AngelosFikias0/AngelosFikias0.github.io/README.md

 # angelosfikias.dev

+Personal portfolio site for **Angelos Fikias** — Associate Platform Engineer at Dataviva.

-Personal portfolio site.
-Built with vanilla HTML, CSS, and JavaScript — no frameworks, no build step.
+Built with vanilla HTML, CSS, and JavaScript.
+No frameworks, no build step, no dependencies.

 **Live:** [angelosfikias.dev](https://angelosfikias.dev)